What Do Chickens Eat? A Guide to Feeding Chickens

 The most widely accepted method of feeding poultry to attain maximum production is a full feeding method.
 Full feeding refers to offering a constant supply of feed at all times.
 Typically, when hens are restricted from consuming the amount of feed they desire, egg production will cease.

 An average laying hen will consume about ¼ pound of feed per day, depending on factors such as size of the bird, weather conditions, and level of productivity.
-The following chart shows average daily feed consumption levels for chickens and turkeys by age.
 Consult the backs of the bags for guidelines for feeding other bird species.

 Will my chickens get all the nutrients they need from scratch?